 - Be sure you and/or your caregiver have spoken with a discharge planner and that you understand what services you may need after leaving the hospital

 - Verify your discharge date and time with your nurse or doctor

 - Have someone available to pick you up

 - Collect any belongings we may have held for you in our safe

 - Check your room, bathroom and bedside table carefully for any personal items

 - Make sure you and/or your caregiver has all necessary paperwork for billing, referrals, and prescriptions

 Home Health Care

 Your physician may decide that you need follow-up care at home.
 If so, your doctor may refer you to Steward Home Care, a program affiliated with St. Elizabeth’s Medical Center.
 Home care services may include nursing care, personal care by a home health aide, physical therapy, occupational therapy, speech therapy, medical social services, as well as arrangements for needed medical supplies and equipment.
 Services may be covered by Medicare, Medicaid or paid privately by the individual.
 Patients always have the right to select the agency of their choice and St. Elizabeth’s can provide a comprehensive list of other home care services located within your community.
 Please speak to your physician or discharge nurse case manager for a list of agencies.

-After discharge, if you have any questions regarding your bill, please call 617-789-3200 or ext.
-3323 (or the telephone number on your actual bill).
+If you have any questions regarding your bill after discharge, please call 800-664-9224.
 Any portion of your bill not covered by insurance can be paid by check, money order, cash or credit card.